kgashok/cukeJava/README.md

 Also, this is a good [exercise][grails-spring-cucumber-BDD] as well as a final year project (when expanded to cover Spring) as well.

 ### Links to start Reading
+- The Truth about BDD - Clean Coder http://buff.ly/1rnpYeh
 - [TOC][TOC]
   - Start at the [Home](https://github.com/cucumber/cucumber/wiki)
 - [Feature Introduction][Feature]